 Although it's possible to walk around the city, busy streets and long distances may make this travel choice a challenge.
 Rickshaws are constantly moving around the city, which means you won't wait long for a ride.

-Enjoying the grounds
+Enjoying the Grounds

 Alternatively, discover other features surrounding India Gate, such as the nearby fountain.
 This tall structure complements India Gate as a perfect backdrop for a photo.
 If you have children, take them to the nearby Children's Park.
 Here, a playground and other diversions will keep families excited throughout the day.
 Nearby, other memorials deserve attention, including the National War Memorial and Param Vir Memorial.